The faster you can learn, the faster you can earn.— Jim Kwik

 This technique will make your reading 25-70% faster.

-- Use the whole arm instead of finger sliding it across the page.
+- Use the whole arm instead of a finger sliding it across the page.

 - Keep an upright posture and breathe deep into your lower belly.